 Child Custody in California Frequently Asked Questions

 Navigating child custody can understandably be confusing and thus overwhelming in California.
 This is especially true for unmarried parents in California.
 That’s because in California, child custody laws for unmarried parents differ from those for married parents.
-Here is a rundown on FAQ and related answers involving child custody and parental rights in California.
+Here is a rundown of common questions about parental rights in California and related answers from a seasoned child custody lawyer.

 Parental Rights in California